dentremor/Software-Defined-Infrastrucure/doku.md

 PrivateDevices=false
 ```

-And run the following commands:
+and run the following commands:

 ```bash
 $ systemctl daemon-reload